tigoe/SoundExamples/docs/midi-ble.md

 ## Bluetooth LE MIDI Setup

-To set up Bluetooth LE MIDI on a MKR 1010 or Nano 33 IoT using the ArduinoBLE library, there are a few steps you need to do.
+To set up Bluetooth LE MIDI on a MKR 1010, Nano 33 IoT, or Nano 33 BLE using the ArduinoBLE library, there are a few steps you need to do.
 First, include the ArduinBLE library at the beginning of your code.
 Next, make an array of MIDI data and make variables for the BLE MIDI service and message characteristic:

 ````
 #include <ArduinoBLE.h>